 Q: How many weddings have you shot?
 How many years have you been a wedding photographer?

-A: Cameron has been making a full-time living as a wedding photographer since 2004.
-Before that she made a full-time living as a photojournalist.
-She has shot over 250 weddings.
-Jamelle has been making a full-time living as a photographer since 2007 but has been photographing weddings since 2005.
-Hailey first picked up a camera in 2007 in high school and has been honing her craft ever since.
-She is always training and learning from Cameron & Jamelle.
+A: Jamelle has been making a full-time living as a photographer since 2007 but has been photographing weddings since 2001.
+Jamelle also has her MFA in photography and has been trained by many working professionals throughout her career.
 When you choose to work with Cameron & Kelly Photographers you are working with true professionals.

 Q: When will we receive our photos and USB drive?